SnowdogApps/magento2-menu/README.md

 Cms block node type component uses `autocomplete.vue` input type component with prop item `:item="item"`, once user made some change, the data are propagated up to the root, `App.vue` compoonent and saved, stringifies and saved in a hidden input.

 ## Nodes Custom Templates
-This feature allows you to add custom templates to each menu node type and submenu, and to switch between them in menu admin edit page.
+This feature allows you to add custom templates to each menu node type and node submenu.
+And it allows to select the custom templates in menu admin edit page.
 The custom templates override the default ones that are provided by the module.

 ### Adding Templates
-- First, you have to create a directory inside your theme files that will contain the custom templates with the following structure:
+- Create a directory inside your theme files that will contain the custom templates with the following structure:
 ```
 Snowdog_Menu
   └─ templates
     └─ {menu_identifier}
       └─ menu
           └─ custom
-              └─ {custom_templates_directories} ...
+              └─ {custom_templates_directories}
 ```

-- Then you should create the custom templates container directories under the `custom` directory (`{custom_templates_directories}`).
+- `{menu_identifier}` is the identifier that you enter when you create a menu on menu admin page.
+- `{custom_templates_directories}` is a list of container directories for the custom template files.
-The templates container directory name can be either a node type of `sub_menu`.
+- The templates container directory name can be either a node type (Check [Available Node Types](#available-node-types)) or `sub_menu`.

 ### Configuring Templates
 After adding your custom templates, you can select the templates that you want to use for your menu nodes in menu admin edit page.
-The `Node template` field is node type custom templates list.
+In menu admin edit page, the `Node template` field will contain a list of available node type custom templates.
-And the `Submenu template` field will contain the list of submenu templates.
+And the `Submenu template` field will contain a list of available submenu templates.
 (Submenu template applies to the child nodes of a node.)

-### Available node types
+### Available Node Types
 - category
 - product
 - cms_page